-These tasty Berry Breakfast Tacos with banana & chocolate are 5 SmartPoints per serving on Weight Watchers Freestyle plan.
+These tasty Berry Breakfast Tacos with banana & chocolate are 5 SmartPoints per serving on Weight Watchers Green, Purple, Blue & Freestyle plans.

 A warm mini tortilla, spread with delicious chocolate spread and topped with mixed berries and sliced banana!
 Yum!
 It's my new favourite Weight Watchers breakfast recipe!